dgurudot/tg/help/en-US/HELP-ADMIN-RISK.md

 Exposure is built from your clients' journals.
 It is not client assets and not broker margin.

-**Group by:** **By asset class** or **By client**.
+**Levels:** client, then account, then instrument.
 Open a row to see the level below it.
+The **By asset class** view appears only when the platform can group that way.

 **Columns:** Notional, Limit and Used.
+Limit names the limit that applies to the row.
 Rows at 90% of a limit or more show gold, and rows at or over the limit show red.

-**Over 90% only:** shows only the rows close to or over a limit.

-**Search:** by symbol or client.
+A dash under Used means the usage is not measured for that limit yet.

+**Over 90% only** and **Search:** both look across the whole tree, not only the rows you have opened.
+The first time you use one, the full tree loads once.

 ## Alerts

-Coming soon.
-Alerts will appear here when a rule is breached, for you to acknowledge or raise as a case.
+The tab is hidden until alerts are available.
+When it appears:

+**Open** and **All:** the shortcut for the State filter. **Filter icons** in the column headers filter by rule, observed value, state, due time and owner.
+On a phone, use the **Filters** chip.
+Active filters show as chips you can remove, with **Clear filters**.

+**Acknowledge** and **Raise case:** open an alert and act on it.
+Acknowledge is direct and recorded.
+Raise case hands the alert to Compliance.

 ## Rules